“4 out of 5 stars! ROBIN HOOD COMES TO THE RESCUE . . .

 Poster from the April 2013 production by Actor's Nausea

 in Aachen, Germany (Poster designed by Thomas Michalski)

 ~FOR MORE PHOTOS FROM THIS PRODUCTION, CLICK HERE~

 Robin Hood is a unique source for Shakespearean-style monologues that casting directors have never heard before.
 The roles of Robin, Earl John, the Sheriff and Lady Marian all offer material to showcase your language skills in a brand-new “classical” piece that will make the typical ho-hum auditor sit up and take notice.
 For script samples, click here.

 Chicago actor/playwright Scott Lynch-Giddings has performed on stage in productions of Hamlet, Henry V, Julius Caesar, A Midsummer Night’s Dream, Richard III, The Merry Wives of Windsor, Twelfth Night, Much Ado About Nothing, The Comedy of Errors and As You Like It among others—including Robin Hood.
-Other playwriting credits include the wild comedy Argonuts: Jason and the Quest for the Golden Fleece, published by Baker’s Plays in 2009, and Louisa’s Little Women, a unique adaptation of Louisa May Alcott’s classic novel co-authored with Beth Lynch and available from Eldridge Publishing.
+Other playwriting credits include the wild comedy Argonuts: Jason and the Quest for the Golden Fleece, published by Samuel French in 2009, and Louisa’s Little Women, a unique adaptation of Louisa May Alcott’s classic novel co-authored with Beth Lynch and available from Eldridge Publishing.